-- Submission Deadline: Applications from Canadian students must be submitted to Paula Menzies Cameron by 4:00pm EDT Friday, September 9, 2016.
+- Submission Deadline: Applications (single PDF), including references and transcripts, must be submitted to Paula Menzies Cameron by 4:00pm EDT Friday, August 24, 2018

-- Candidates are recommended for interviews after a review of the applications by the members of the university committee.
+- Candidates are recommended for endorsement after a review of the applications by members of the university committee.

-- The Committee will select successful candidates based on the merits of their application and interview.
+- The Committee selects successful candidates based on the merits of their application.

 A Rhodes Scholarship Application

-To be considered for a Rhodes Scholarship, a student must submit a complete electronic Rhodes application to SGPS (either Word or PDF) that includes the following, in order:
+To be considered for a Rhodes Scholarship, a student must submit a complete application to SGPS (single PDF) that includes the following, in order: